 What’s the difference between crowdsourcing and open innovation?
-It can feel like a simple question, but it’s a bit more complex than you might expect.
+This is a more complex question than you might expect.
 Here’s a deeper look at how these two concepts differ.

 Crowdsourcing Vs. Open Innovation

 The key difference between these two approaches is the audience.
 With open innovation, you might reach out to your entire company, and sometimes friendly rivals in the same industry, to share ideas and get perspective on something.
 Crowdsourcing is when you open it up to the public, usually starting with your customer base, to get ideas or to perform tasks.
 Both can be incredibly powerful, but which is right for which situation?